Ninoh-FOX/OpenRGH/README.md

 ### An independent fork of the OpenDingux project, focused on improving the user experience.

-Thanks to Tonyjin for toolchain (https://github.com/tonyjih) Special Thanks to Pcercuei (https://github.com/pcercuei), Mthuurne (https://github.com/mthuurne) and opendingux (https://github.com/OpenDingux) for the original code base system.
+Thanks to Tonyjin for toolchain (https://github.com/tonyjih) Special Thanks to Pcercuei (https://github.com/pcercuei), Mthuurne (https://github.com/mthuurne) and OpenDingux (https://github.com/OpenDingux) for the original code base system.

 ### instrucciones en español más abajo.